Company Logo - Home Link

 Step back millions of years and discover what dinosaur, mammoth, and other fossils and bones have been found in these natural tar pits.

-The museum includes a number of exhibits and interactive attractions.
+The museum includes several exhibits and interactive attractions.
 Opening hours and ticket prices vary.

 Ride the Trains at Travel Town